AvinashRavula/Social-Media-App-In-C/README.md

 2. Next 2(two)MB for storing the whole database.<br>
 3. Remaining Memory is to store any type of data which will be organized by the above two steps.<br>
 <br>
+I have used Sockets to make users to get connected and have a sync of the database.<br>
+Sending and recieving of messages is also done through sockets only.<br>
 I have designed my own database management system for this app which is similiar to <b>HBase</b>.